 Meconium Aspiration Syndrome

-Meconium Aspiration Syndrome or MAS occurs when a baby passes meconium or fecal matter prior to birth while still in the womb and breathes it into their lungs, which may result in asphyxia and corresponding brain injuries like fetal strokes, hypoxic-ischemic encephalopathy (HIE), cerebral palsy, or periventricular leukomalacia (PVL).
+Meconium Aspiration Syndrome or MAS occurs when a baby passes meconium or fecal matter prior to birth while still in the womb and breathes it into their lungs, which may result in asphyxia and corresponding brain injury like fetal strokes, hypoxic-ischemic encephalopathy (HIE), cerebral palsy, or periventricular leukomalacia (PVL).

 MAS has a variety of causes, including prolonged labor, oligohydramnios or low amniotic fluid, or maternal health conditions like preeclampsia.